memfault/interrupt/_posts/2019-12-17-zero-to-main-rust-1.md

 tags: [zero-to-main]
 ---

-For the past thirty years or so, the choices of languages for embedded systems developers has been relatively slim.
+For the past thirty years or so, the choice of languages for embedded systems developers has been relatively slim.
 Languages like C++ and Ada have found a home in some niche areas, such as telecommunications and safety critical fields, while higher level languages like Lua, Python, and JavaScript have found a home for scripting and prototyping.
 But most developers working on bare metal systems have been using the same two languages as long as I can remember: Assembly and C.

 But not for no reason!
 Languages often make trade-offs to fit the needs of the developers working with them: an interpreter to allow for rapid iteration, a heap for ease of memory management, exceptions for simplifying control flow, etc. But these trade-offs come with a price: whether it is code size, RAM usage, low level control, power usage, latency, or determinism.